-PFG is made up of four consumer brands that serve over 2.3 million customers.
+PFG is made up of three consumer brands that serve over 2.3 million customers.
 In the non-standard market, there are all sorts of customers with differing needs.
 We’ve spent over 100 years working with people who have been turned away elsewhere, so we understand the importance of providing a range of products that factor in and work with these needs.

 What this means